dylanized/peezy-test/README.md

-# peezy-test-helper
+# suite-tooth
-Test suite helpers wrapped around Mocha and Unit.js
+A wrapper for Unit.js and Mocha that allows you to write your tests declaratively